March 14, 2012 – Nha Trang, Vietnam

 After clearance, we engaged a driver and van for the day and took off on our tour with our guide/driver Lam.

 After touring the local sites, we headed to the countryside, to visit a place called the Owl House, which was preparing for the influx of tourists soon to arrive by bus.
-They served tea and had a fascinating collection of
+They served tea and had a fascinating collection of carved furniture.

 We next headed to a cable car which carried us to Vinpearl, an island resort about a mile across the harbor.